fortenforge/suggestions-for-running-a-puzzlehunt/README.md

 * Factcheck, factcheck, factcheck
 * Make the presentation of different puzzles consistent between them
 * Write your solutions ahead of time
-* Consider using puzzletron to organize your process